fowlerp-qlik/sudoku/README.md

 At time of writing the busy indicator (spinner) presented while the app is solving a program does not actually spin within the Intel App Preview.
 Does spin within Chrome on Windows 10.

-CSS Styling could be improved.
-In particular, the buttons are rather generic, bland and small.
-Will improve if I have time.
+CSS Styling in general could be improved.

 Resolution handling on various devices and modes (landscape vs portrait) is incomplete/incorrect on the iphone 5.